 What does the planning process involve?

-Projects of this scale must undergo a multi-year planning and design process, followed by approximately 3 years of construction.
-Additionally, the MSBA has a defined process and timeline for participating cities.
+Projects of this scale must undergo a multi-year planning and design process before the start of construction.
+Additionally, the MSBA has a defined process to follow as well as a project timeline.
 It is important to note that we are currently on track and moving forward according to the MSBA’s timeline.
 A full outline of this process and timeline is available at somervillema.gov/newpkto8.

 How will the school be paid for?

 The City is currently working with the Massachusetts School Building Authority (MSBA) to obtain state funding.
 The MSBA would fund approximately half of the project, and the City would fund the other half.
 Even with funding from the state, the City will need to raise property taxes to pay for a new school, as it did for the new Somerville High School.
-This would require voters approve a property tax increase called an override.
-Even with the state funding approximately 40-50% of the project’s cost through the MSBA, the City will need to increase property taxes to pay for a new school.
+This would require voters to approve a property tax increase called an override.
 This would require voters to vote to approve a property tax increase called a debt exclusion proposition 2 ½.
 We currently anticipate the vote on a debt exclusion would take place in the fall of 2027.

 If the MBSA approves funding for a school to include the Brown population, do we still have to close the Brown School?

-Accepting state funding to meet the student population needs of the Brown School means these student seats would need to shift to the new school building.
-The specifics of how the Brown School community would transition to the new building are dependent on school committee discussions about education programming at the new school and throughout the district.
+Accepting state funding to meet the student population needs of the Brown School means these student seats would need to shift to the new school building..

 If the Brown population moves to the new school, will it still be called Winter Hill Community Innovation?

-During the MSBA process, will building updates continue at the Edgerly and Brown?
+During the MSBA process, will maintenance and facility improvements continue at the Edgerly and Brown?

-Yes, we need to ensure that both buildings can continue to serve our students through the completion of the new school building and beyond.
+Yes, it is critical to ensure that both buildings can continue to serve our students through the completion of the new school building and beyond.

 Will the public have input on this project?